NOS-Gate: Queue-Aware Streaming IDS for Consumer Gateways under Timing-Controlled Evasion: Threat model

 Evasion is constrained by three budgets that capture objective, timing stealth, and contention stealth.
 For a flow \(i\), the budgets are \((R_i^{\min},\varepsilon,\delta_q)\) and are enforced by the worlds generator (Table~\ref{tab:budgets}).

 For timing stealth, each malicious flow \(i\) is paired with a benign IAT reference distribution \(P^{\mathrm{ben,iat}}_i\) constructed within the same world, using the benign process that matches \(i\)'s device class and endpoint template.
 This makes the timing constraint auditable per world.
+For readability, we use $P^{\mathrm{ben,iat}}_i$ to denote the (fixed) benign IAT reference distribution for flow $i$, and $\widehat P^{\mathrm{iat}}_{i,t}$ for the empirical IAT distribution observed within window $t$; this notation is used consistently throughout the threat model and Algorithm~\ref{alg:evasivec2}.

 IAT-based distortion is undefined when \(N_{i,t}<2\).
 We therefore apply the timing distortion constraint only on windows that contain at least two packets:

 This does not remove constraints in sparse windows.
 The detector still observes packet counts, rates, and size-based features in every window.
 The restriction applies only to the IAT distortion term because it is undefined otherwise.